NathanDean/fuzzy-logic/docs/manualTesting.md

 - Signup: User can submit sign up form with email address associated with existing account
     - New user entry not created in database and no confirmation email sent
-- Login: After submitting form with incorrect details, form will not submit successfully even with correct details until after page refresh
+- Login: After submitting form with incorrect details, form will not submit successfully even with correct details until page refresh
 - Update: User is logged in after updating password
     - Consider whether acceptable from security/UX POV, or whether user should be required to log in manually
 - Account: Only lists date of first workshop for multi-date courses under Upcoming Workshops